-- To understand random experiments, sample space and use of a tree diagram. - To define and describe different types of events of a random experiment. - To understand addition theorem of probability and apply it in solving some simple problems.
+- To recall the measures of central tendency. - To recall mean for ungrouped and grouped data. - To understand the concept of dispersion. - To understand and compute range, standard deviation, variance and coefficient of variation. - To understand random experiments, sample space and use of a tree diagram. - To define and describe different types of events of a random experiment. - To understand addition theorem of probability and apply it in solving some simple problems.